Symmetry Fractionalization, Defects, and Gauging of Topological Phases: Classification of Symmetry Enriched Topological Phases

 for some $\varepsilon \in C^{2}(G,\text{U}(1))$, that the above modification of the $G$-crossed theory by $\alpha$ produces a $\hat{\mathcal{C}}_{G}^{\times}$ that is gauge equivalent to $\mathcal{C}_{G}^{\times}$ through the vertex basis and symmetry action gauge transformations

 This establishes the fact that one should take a quotient by $B^{3}(G,\text{U}(1))$, since such modifications are just gauge transformations.
-What remains to be shown is that every pair of $G$-crossed extensions of $\mathcal{C}_{\bf 0}$ with the same symmetry action $[\rho]$ and fractionalization class $[\coho{w}]$ is related by such a modification for some $3$-cocycle $\alpha \in Z^{3}(G,\text{U}(1))$ and that distinct cohomology classes $[\alpha]$ give gauge inequivalent solutions.
-We do not establish this here, but note that it may be partially verified (or wholly verified for simple enough examples) using invariants of the $G$-crossed or gauged theory, and it is true for all the examples we study in Sec.~\ref{exampleSec}.
+What remains to be shown is that every pair of $G$-crossed extensions of $\mathcal{C}_{\bf 0}$ with the same symmetry action $[\rho]$ and fractionalization class $[\eta]$ is related by such a modification for some $3$-cocycle $\alpha \in Z^{3}(G,\text{U}(1))$ and that distinct cohomology classes $[\alpha]$ give gauge inequivalent solutions (up to identification under relabeling of topological charges).
+We do not establish this here, but note that it may be partially verified (or wholly verified for simple enough examples) using invariants of the $G$-crossed theory and/or the corresponding gauged theory, and it is true for all the examples we study in Sec.~\ref{exampleSec}.
+We present the more prominent invariants of $G$-crossed theories in Table~\ref{tab:inv}.
 The classification is established in \Ref{ENO2009} by working at a higher category level, with the subsectors $\mathcal{C}_{\bf g}$ (which are $\mathcal{C}_{\bf 0}$ bimodules) playing the role of objects.

-In summary, the $G$-crossed extensions of a MTC $\mathcal{C}_{\bf 0}$ for finite group $G$ are classified by the symmetry action $[\rho]$, the symmetry fractionalization class $[\coho{w}]$, which is an element of a $H^2_{[\rho]}(G, \mathcal{A})$ torsor, and the defect associativity class, which is an element of a $H^3(G, \mathrm{U}(1))$ torsor.
-This yields the classification of $2+1$ dimensional SET phases for a system in a topological phase described by a UMTC $\mathcal{C}_{\bf 0}$ and an (on-site) global unitary symmetry described by a finite group $G$.
+In summary, the $G$-crossed extensions of a MTC $\mathcal{C}_{\bf 0}$ for finite group $G$ are classified by the symmetry action, the symmetry fractionalization class, which is an element of an $H^2_{[\rho]}(G, \mathcal{A})$ torsor, and the defectification class, which is an element of an $H^3(G, \mathrm{U}(1))$ torsor.
+This yields the classification of $2+1$ dimensional SET phases for a system in a topological phase described by a UMTC $\mathcal{C}_{\bf 0}$ and an on-site global unitary symmetry described by a finite group $G$.
 Based on the classification theorem of \Ref{ENO2009}, we believe that all of the inequivalent $G$-crossed extensions can be parameterized in this way.